mestia/cellxgene-gateway-proxy-example/README.md

 For multiple groups we have multiple cellxgene-gateway instances listening on different ports and serving different directories.
 So there is a plain mapping between a group and a network port.

-Now, if we add a reverse proxy on top of this configuration and create separate configs proxying requests from specific groups to specific cellxgene-gateway instances we will have a single interface for all groups.
+Now, if we add a reverse proxy on top of this configuration and create separate configs proxying requests from specific group to specific cellxgene-gateway instances, we will have a single interface for all groups.
-Also we can enable authentication for the group URLs and this allows the group based access to the data.
+Also, we can enable authentication for the group URLs and this allows the group based access to the data.

 This repostory provides templates and a script which parses the templates and creates config files for cellxgene-gateway and apache2 reverse proxy.